blinken/amz_sp_api/lib/vendor-direct-fulfillment-orders-api-model/docs/VendorOrdersApi.md

 api_instance = AmzSpApi::VendorDirectFulfillmentOrdersApiModel::VendorOrdersApi.new

-created_after = DateTime.parse("2013-10-20T19:20:30+01:00") # DateTime | Purchase orders that became available after this date and time will be included in the result.
+created_after = DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Purchase orders that became available after this date and time will be included in the result.
 Must be in ISO-8601 date/time format.

-created_before = DateTime.parse("2013-10-20T19:20:30+01:00") # DateTime | Purchase orders that became available before this date and time will be included in the result.
+created_before = DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Purchase orders that became available before this date and time will be included in the result.
 Must be in ISO-8601 date/time format.

 opts = {
-  ship_from_party_id: "ship_from_party_id_example", # String | The vendor warehouse identifier for the fulfillment warehouse.
+  ship_from_party_id: 'ship_from_party_id_example', # String | The vendor warehouse identifier for the fulfillment warehouse.
 If not specified, the result will contain orders for all warehouses.
-  status: "status_example", # String | Returns only the purchase orders that match the specified status.
+  status: 'status_example', # String | Returns only the purchase orders that match the specified status.
 If not specified, the result will contain orders that match any status.
   limit: 789, # Integer | The limit to the number of purchase orders returned.
-  sort_order: "sort_order_example", # String | Sort the list in ascending or descending order by order creation date.
+  sort_order: 'sort_order_example', # String | Sort the list in ascending or descending order by order creation date.
-  next_token: "next_token_example", # String | Used for pagination when there are more orders than the specified result size limit.
+  next_token: 'next_token_example', # String | Used for pagination when there are more orders than the specified result size limit.
 The token value is returned in the previous API call.
-  include_details: "true" # String | When true, returns the complete purchase order details.
+  include_details: 'true' # String | When true, returns the complete purchase order details.
 Otherwise, only purchase order numbers are returned.
 }

 begin